simonua/cross-origin-postmessage/README.md

 1. Run `npm i`.
 1. Run `npm run start-iframe`.
 1. Open a second console in the same directory.
-1. Run `npm ru start-authorizeservice`.
+1. Run `npm run start-authorizeservice`.
 1. Open a third console in the same directory.
 1. Run `npm run start-host`.
     * The browser should have opened automatically.
 If it did not, open browser tab with URL `http://postmessage-host.com:40000` to launch the host.